shoutout-labs/shoutout-labs.github.io/_documentation/authentication.md

 content_markdown: |-
   You need to be authenticated for all API requests.
 You can generate an API key in our developer dashboard.

-  Add the API key to all requests as a header in the following format
+  Add the API key to all requests as a header

-  Header name : Authorization
-  Header value : Apikey <YOUR_API_KEY>

   Nothing will work unless you include this API key
   {: .error}